munchou/docstrings-docmaker/README.md

 You confirm, wait a little, and you get a fancy generated HTML.
 No CSS, no other files, just a simple HTML file, easy to copy, share, erase by accident.
 Life can be beautiful, right?

+<b>IMPORTANT: your docstrings must be written in triple double-quotes: """, not single-quotes ''' (who does that anyway?).</b>

 ## A screenshot, because generosity
 <p align="center"><img src="docstrings-docmaker_screenshot01.png"/></p>
 <p align="center"><img src="docstrings-docmaker_screenshot02.png"/></p>